Implementation Guide

 - Conduct thorough skill assessment and training needs analysis

-- Create detailed project timeline with buffer time for learning
+- Create detailed project timeline with buffer time

 - Establish relationships with vendors and support communities